MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/customizer/configure-alert-notification-unified-service-desk.md

 -   Create an event and action when an agent does not act, and time is out after the **Wait Time**

-### Create an event to open a session when agent selects Accept
+## Create an event to open a session when agent selects Accept

-You must define an event and attach the action calls for an agent to accept an incoming request.
-When agent selects the **Accept** button, the agent will experience the following actions:
+You must define an event and attach action calls so that an agent can accept an incoming request.
+When the agent selects the **Accept** button, he or she will experience the following actions:

 -   The notification closes.